 Any records created or received by your office must remain findable and accessible for the full retention period.
 This is not always straight forward in OneDrive/Google Drive.
 Keep in mind when using these systems:

-- Use a Google Team Drive or a OneDrive account linked to a departmental UW NetID.
+- Use a OneDrive for Business account linked to a departmental UW NetID.
 This allows you to sidestep the potential loss of documents that can occur when an employee leaves your department.
+Better yet, use a SharePoint site that has shared owner permissions.

 - Incorporate records cleanup into your off-boarding process.
-Departing employees should delete any records that are past retention and, if using individual accounts, migrate any records with continuing retention to a durable, shared repository.
+Departing employees should delete any records that are past retention and, if using individual accounts, migrate any records with continuing retention to a durable, shared repository/location like SharePoint.

-For more information about the responsibilities inherent in using a third-party cloud service provider, please see our resource on Cloud-Based Applications Best Practices.
-If you have questions, or would like further clarification, please contact us at email@example.com or 543-0573.
+For more information about the responsibilities inherent in using a third-party cloud service provider, please refer to our resource on Cloud-Based Applications Best Practices.
+If you have questions, or would like further clarification, please contact us at firstname.lastname@example.org or 543-0573.

 An office or department is always welcome to scan records so long as they keep the original paper documents.
 If you want to scan and destroy the original paper, your office must have a written Scanning Policy on file with our office.
 To check if you already have a scanning policy, talk to the Records Coordinator in your office or try our Departmental Search webpage – it tells you if you have a departmental retention schedule and/or a scanning policy.
 If you are still unsure, please contact us at email@example.com or 543-0573.

 Our office has written a University-wide ARIBA scanning policy for your use.
-Every office is expected to follow this policy which allows you to dispose of any original paper source documents (as well as any departmental copies of the PDFs) as soon as they have been uploaded to ARIBA.
+Every office is expected to follow this policy which allows you to dispose of any original paper source documents (as well as any departmental copies of scanned images) as soon as they have been uploaded to ARIBA.

 For those of you with SNAP grants, the use of this policy eliminates the need to keep your own copies of SNAP grant-related financial records in your office.